Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Complexity Analyses

 \section{Complexity Analyses}

 Firstly, we define the average numbers of nodes and edges per graph in the dataset to be $n$ and $m$, respectively.
-Let $N$ denote the batch size, $l$, $l_a$ and $l_c$ denote the numbers of layers in the GNN backbone, adversarial augmenter and causal generator, respectively. $d$, $d_a$ and $d_c$ are the dimensions of hidden layers in the GNN backbone, adversarial augmenter and causal generator, respectively.
+Let $N$ denote the batch size, $l$, $l_a$ and $l_c$ denote the numbers of layers in the GNN backbone, adversarial augmenter and stable feature generator, respectively. $d$, $d_a$ and $d_c$ are the dimensions of hidden layers in the GNN backbone, adversarial augmenter and stable feature generator, respectively.